PeterMarteau/cm-chessboard/README.md

+#bootstrap-chessboard
+cm-chessboard needs a fixed height.
+In a bootstrap col you dont have a fixed height.
+This version sets the height of the chessboard dependent from the width.

 # cm-chessboard

 A Lightweight, ES6 module based, responsive, mobile friendly SVG chessboard with almost no dependencies (no jQuery needed).
 It works on desktop (current versions of Chrome, Firefox, Safari, Edge),